zzhangjii/learning-library/ospa-library/appdev/move-improve-database/Lab3.md

-# Lab 3 : Using Oracle Object STORAGE
+# Lab 3 : Using Oracle Object Storage

 Oracle Cloud includes Object Storage for holding data.
 Some tools used to import ATP data work with data present in Object Storage.
 In this lab